Skip to content

 What is the b3verse?

-The b3verse is a collection of related R packages that streamline indicator calculation from occurrence cubes.
+The b3verse is a collection of related R packages that support the entire workflow of working with occurrence cubes.
+This includes data retrieval, cube simulation, data processing, exploration, indicator calculation, and uncertainty estimation.
 These packages are accessible and maintained via a dedicated R-universe platform, ensuring continuous updates, easy distribution, and efficient installation.

 b3verse logo wall